This article describes the wallet reset process, which is different from an account reset. Click here to read about resetting your account.

-Please note that when resetting your wallet, any accounts (addresses) that do NOT ORIGINATE from your phrase will not be recovered afterwards.
-These imported accounts, either hardware wallet or imported via private key, are NOT INCLUDED under the Secret Recovery Phrase and will need to be re-added manually.
+Please note that when resetting your wallet, any accounts (addresses) that do not originate from your Secret Recovery Phrase will not be recovered afterwards.
+These imported accounts, either hardware wallet or imported via private key, are not included under the Secret Recovery Phrase and will need to be re-added manually.
 Please be sure to verify that you have the private key details for any imported accounts before proceeding with the reset process.
 See here for more on imported accounts.

 To start with, you will need to uninstall MetaMask.
 Rather than doing this within the app itself, you'll need to remove it using your browser's extension settings.
 For example, on Chrome, you can just right click on the extension icon in the top right, and click 'Remove from Chrome'.

 You can also go to chrome://extensions/ and click the 'Remove' button there:

 When you reinstall the MetaMask Extension, you'll see a welcome message.
 Click through.
 Now you'll be presented with the option to either import a wallet or create a new one.
 Since we're resetting in this case, we just want to import.

 Enter your Secret Recovery Phrase (all lower case) and your preferred password:

 If you entered your Secret Recovery Phrase correctly, the process is now complete, and you should be able to access your wallet in Extension as before.

 Lock your account by tapping the hamburger icon in the top left, and selecting the lock option at the bottom.

 A warning message will appear, reminding you that you should not proceed unless you have your Secret Recovery Phrase.
 Tap through and then type 'delete' in the field in the subsequent screen to confirm your intention.

 Now you'll be redirected to a screen that looks like this.
 Tap 'Import using Secret Recovery Phrase'.